keketso-prog/keketso-prog/README.md

 **Technical Implementation:**

 This project required me to understand how multiple AWS services integrate to create a cohesive solution.
-I configured an S3 bucket with static website hosting enabled, ensuring proper public access permissions while maintaining security best practices.
-I then created a CloudFront distribution to serve content from multiple edge locations worldwide, significantly reducing latency for global users.
+We configured an S3 bucket with static website hosting enabled, ensuring proper public access permissions while maintaining security best practices.
+We then created a CloudFront distribution to serve content from multiple edge locations worldwide, significantly reducing latency for global users.

 The integration of Route 53 allowed me to configure a custom domain with proper DNS records, while Certificate Manager provided SSL/TLS certificates to enable HTTPS—a critical requirement for modern web security.
-I configured origin access identity to ensure CloudFront could access S3 content while keeping the bucket itself private, demonstrating the security principle of least privilege.
+We configured origin access identity to ensure CloudFront could access S3 content while keeping the bucket itself private, demonstrating the security principle of least privilege.

 **Key Learnings:**